iron-meteor/iron-cli/README.md

 $ iron run
 ```

-This will automatically load your config/development/env.sh and config/development/settings.json files.
+This will automatically load your config/development/env.sh and config/development/settings.json files and run exec.sh as a shell script.

 ### Run the Application with a Different Environment